-The enforcement of REAL ID occurs in a little over a year, on May 7, 2025.
+The enforcement of REAL ID occurs in less than two years, on May 7, 2025.
 Demand for Washington EDLs/EIDs, which meet the federal REAL ID requirements, is forecasted to increase approaching the May 2025 enforcement date and through fiscal year 2027.
-Customers seeking a first time Washington EDL/EID must apply in person at a LSO.
+Customers seeking a first time Washington EDL/EID must apply in person at an LSO.
 DOL is utilizing a variety of strategies to prepare for the challenges of REAL ID, including: